symfony/symfony-docs/best_practices/security.rst

         }
     }

-Your application will :ref:`autoconfigure <services-autoconfigure>` your security voter and inject a ``AccessDecisionManagerInterface`` instance in it thanks to :doc:`autowiring </service_container/autowiring>`.
+If you're using the :ref:`default services.yml configuration <service-container-services-load-example>`, your application will :ref:`autoconfigure <services-autoconfigure>` your security voter and inject a ``AccessDecisionManagerInterface`` instance in it thanks to :doc:`autowiring </service_container/autowiring>`.